 Occasionally, Microsoft will produce a fantastic ad, and then it will never show it.
 Take the ads for the release of the IE8 browser, viewable here.
 They’re actually funny.
 They’re actually good.
 There’s also the commercial with the Kylie, the 4 1/2 year old who demonstrates how easy it is to edit and print her own photos on a PC.
 A great ad – just rarely shown on TV.

-And now some constructive criticism.
-Microsoft needs to call Mac’s bullshit.
+Microsoft really needs to call Apple’s bullshit.
 They need to show the good ads, and eliminate the crappy Enterprise ads.
 Enterprise ads need to outline the true benefits and reasons to go with a Microsoft Enterprise contract – and if that part of their business needs to be overhauled to provide value: DO IT.

 I’d be alright if Microsoft came up with some new ads in the Crazy People-style for Windows 7 that basically said: Look, Vista really did suck.
 We’re sorry.
 We made Windows 7 and it’s pretty damn good.